Article

 Belief in the "objectivity" of historical processes led to an underestimation of the Nazi threat.

-Some KPD leaders were destroyed in the USSR during the "Great Terror."
+Some KPD leaders were eliminated in the USSR during the "Great Terror."
 In Germany itself, communist underground fighters were also regularly exposed, arrested, and executed.
 Ernst Thälmann was executed without trial in the Buchenwald concentration camp in August 1944.

 After the defeat of Nazism in 1945, the negative experience of the split in the socialist movement was taken into account in the Soviet occupation zone.
-In 1946, local social democrats and communists united to form the Socialist Unity Party of Germany (SED), which was the ruling party of the GDR until 1990.
+In 1946, local Social Democrats and communists united to form the Socialist Unity Party of Germany (SED), which was the ruling party of the GDR until 1990.
 Former KPD members – Wilhelm Pieck, Walter Ulbricht, Erich Honecker, and many others – formed the ruling elite of the new state.

 In 2007, the historical successors of communist organizations from West and East Germany united in the "Left" party, which remains the main proponent of leftist ideas in German politics.